 The simple sketch above, illustrates the Hanna direct drive power take-off (PTO) for wave energy conversion.
 The illustration is an artist's rendering that shows how this versatile primary drive might be utilized in a buoy application.
 The rendering is not an accurate representation of how the buoy would look.
 The actual buoy has a long hollow Tail Pipe (Acceleration Tube) suspended well below the surface.
 Inside the Tail Pipe is the Drive Float.
 This is the only PTO component that is immersed in sea water.
-For increased power capture, the buoy uses reactive phase control which is achieved by pneumatic "latching".
+For increased power capture, the buoy will employ a common means of reactive phase control or "latching".
 This mechanism induces a resonant response delay, allowing the buoy and the Drive Float to move independently from each other for maximum energy absorption in normal or irregular wave periods.
 Lightweight, non-corrosive materials are integrated throughout the design.

 To be successful, wave energy converters must be uncomplicated and easy to maintain.
 Only two gears are actively engaged during the up or down strokes.
 The final drive, a flywheel, spins multiple generators at high speeds for maximum power output.
 The system operates at low friction with only six bearings.
 All bearings and generators are off-the-shelf items.